qaisjp/comm2-report/chapters/30-impl/0005-libraries.md

 Angular has the following concepts:

-- Components: functional views which have associated TypeScript have HTML templates and CSS styles associated with them, and be included in other HTML templates.
+- Components: functional views which have associated TypeScript have HTML templates and CSS styles associated with them, and are included in other HTML templates.
 - Directives: extend the templating system, making it possible to add new HTML attributes.
 - Services: persistent single classes that are shared between components.
 - Modules: which can import other modules, declare components & directives, and export components & directives.